7.5 Tightly-Coupled Memories

 Some Cortex-M7 devices implement TCM in SRAM, as separate instruction TCM (or ITCM), used to hold code, and data TCM (DTCM), used to hold data.
 These memories can be enabled and configured through independent device registers.
 The internal organization and size of the TCM areas vary greatly across devices, and this will be discussed in the data sheet for your selected device.

-attribute places objects or functions into the appropriate TCM,
+The tcm attribute places objects or functions into the appropriate TCM,

-for example uint32_t __attribute__((tcm)) var;
+for example uint32_t __attribute__((tcm)) var;, which will place the

-object var
+object var into DTCM.

 In device families where separate ITCM and DTCM are present, independent